flapjack/flapjack.io/source/docs/1.0/jsonapi/sections/1_contacts.md

 Parameter | Type | Description
 --------- | ---- | -----------
-op | String | one of *replace* (for attributes), *add* or *remove* (for linked objects) path | String | "/contacts/0/ATTRIBUTE" (e.g. 'first_name') or "/contacts/0/links/LINKED_OBJ" (e.g. 'media')
+op | String | one of *replace* (for attributes), *add* or *remove* (for linked objects) path | String | "/contacts/0/ATTRIBUTE" (e.g. 'first_name') or "/contacts/0/links/LINKED_OBJ" (e.g. 'media', 'tags')
-value | -> | for attributes, a value of the correct data type for that attribute; for linked objects, the String id of that object
+value | -> | for attributes, a value of the correct data type for that attribute; for linked objects, the String id (or name for tags) of that object

 ### HTTP Return Codes